 If you’re looking to burn more calories or lose weight fast, running is a better choice.
 But walking can also offer numerous benefits for your health, including helping you maintain a healthy weight.

 Walking and running are both aerobic cardiovascular, or “cardio” exercise.
-Some of the health benefits of cardio include:
+According to researchers, some of the health benefits of cardio include:

 • helps you lose weight or maintain a healthy weight